• Skip to primary navigation

 Peanut butter marshmallow squares (aka confetti squares) on a pink background with a bite taken out of one.

 What's your favorite childhood treat?
-I'm torn between puppy chow and these peanut butter marshmallow confetti squares.
-They're gooey, chewy, fluffy little squares that are sweet, a little salty, and totally delicious.
+Mine is these peanut butter marshmallow squares.
+They are gooey, chewy, fluffy little squares that are sweet, a little salty, and totally delicious.
+They taste kind of like scotcharoos.
+The peanut butter butterscotch combo is the best!

 Jump to: